saulpw/visidata/dev/api.md

     freq
     copy
     filter

+## Column renames

+[override these]
+    calcValue -> realGetValue
+        calls getter by default

+     -> realSetValue actually modifies the row, and the backing data store depending on the sheet
+       - data sheets don't do this internally, but the behavior is the same; ^S required for writing anything to disk

+    getter/setter can be passed in to Sheet; the default realGetValue/realSetValue call them

+[don't override these]
+    getValue caches if column.cache=True
+    setValue defers if column.defer=True

+##

+# topics

 ## `urlcache(url, days=1, encoding='utf-8'): Path`
    - convenient way to fetch a url while being polite to everyone's network connection